speguero/powerpkg/README.md

 powerpkg is a monolithic Windows package deployment script with an emphasis on simplicity, maintainability, and standardization.

-Specify what executables to invoke, and how to invoke them, inside a mere configuration file. powerpkg will process it and take care of the rest.
+Specify what executables to invoke, and how to invoke them, inside a mere configuration file. powerpkg will interpret it accordingly and take care of the rest.

 _Proudly written in PowerShell._